 What Other Kinds of Opportunities are Available for Volunteers?

-Our Ventura TV welcomes volunteer production interns with or without any experience (training will be provided).
-As part of the Our Ventura TV Production Internship Program, behind-the-scenes volunteers gain experience as camera operators, audio technicians, lighting directors, floor managers and other administrative and production functions.
-Just click CONTACT and write a message that you want to find out more about helping on the set of the Our Ventura TV productions.
+Our Ventura TV welcomes volunteer production support, of any age, with or without experience (training will be provided).
+As part of the Our Ventura TV Production Training Program, behind-the-scenes volunteers gain experience as camera operators, audio technicians, lighting directors, floor managers and other TV production functions.
+Just click CONTACT and write a message that you want to find out more about helping on the set of Our Ventura TV.

 How Do I Audition as a Host for Our Ventura TV?

 Our Ventura TV is hosted by a variety of individuals and we periodically audition new talent.
 Just click CONTACT and write a message that includes your name, a little info about yourself and why you are interested in auditioning as a host.

 What are the Qualifications to Audition as a Volunteer Host for Our Ventura TV?

 No prior TV experience is necessary to audition as a host – training will be provided.
 However the following criteria will help determine any individual’s opportunity for success:

 ♦ Need to be comfortable in front of TV cameras and under studio lights